F-Stack/f-stack/dpdk/doc/guides/howto/rte_flow.rst

 destination equals 192.168.3.2.
 This code is equivalent to the following testpmd command (wrapped for clarity)::

-  tpmd> flow create 0 ingress pattern eth / vlan /
+  testpmd> flow create 0 ingress pattern eth / vlan /
                     ipv4 dst is 192.168.3.2 / end actions drop / end

 Code